 Award-Winning Miss Argentina Halloween Costume

 Forget the “ghost with the most!”
-Civil servants are the REAL spooks in town, and none so popular as former 1939 beauty queen and Netherworld receptionist supreme, MISS ARGENTINA!
+Civil servants are the REAL spooks in town, and none so popular as former 1939 beauty queen and Netherworld receptionist supreme, the MISS ARGENTINA Halloween costume!
 Oh you don’t know what I’m talking about? *sigh* You probably haven’t even read through the manual completely yet….

 Next was just sewing a longer section of tulle to the back.
 Overall the cape was the most time consuming and difficult part of this whole costume.
 For the sash I simply bought some thick white ribbon at the fabric store.
 I used the same ribbon to create the lettering which I attached with fabric glue.
 For the lettering I found a font that I liked online (resembled bones in a way) printed out select letters, traced them onto the ribbon and spent 2 hours carefully cutting each letter out with the only exact knife I had…a box cutter.
 (Box cutter -1 My Thumb-0)